-Disclosure: We prefer the cream-filled buns called fioco de neve in Naples.
-But maritozzi are worth eating when in Rome.
+Disclosure: While we prefer the cream-filled buns called fioco de neve in Naples, maritozzi are worth eating at least once in Rome.

 Choosing single-origin Guatemala beans over an African blend, we were pleased that each coffee cost just €1.10 at the time of our visit.
 While we opted to share a small maritozzo with our hand-pulled espressos, we were tempted by the many pastries on display.
 Maybe we’ll try a different pastry next time unless we opt for sandwiches and cocktails instead.

 Although Roscioli Caffè has outdoor seating, you may need to wait for a table or squeeze a spot at the bar.
 It’s a popular spot in Rome’s Centro Storico.